Youtube-Data-Analysis/top_200/README.md

 * Are videos with disabled comments obtaining more views the none disable comments?

-* Does comment value and views have a correlation together?
+* Do comments and views have a correlation together?

+* Does the category affect the amount of likes received for the video?

-* What is the most frequent occuring bigrams per category?
+* What are the most frequently occuring bigrams per category?

-* Does category effect total amount of words?
+* Does category affect average amount of words in the tags and description?

 [[Back to top](#top)]